Email Automation Flow

 Generating Insights

-I conducted surveys with existing customers to find out more about their journey to purchase invitations, and used this data to identify user pain points and goals.
+Surveys were sent to existing customers to find out more about their journey to purchase invitations, and this identified user pain points and goals.

-I also reviewed website analytics and customer intake forms to identify the primary drivers of site traffic and get to know our users’ buying patterns.
+I also reviewed website analytics and customer intake forms to create a spreadsheet identifying the primary drivers of site traffic and get to know our users’ buying patterns and ordering timeframes, shown in the charts below.

 KEY PAIN POINTS